ForgottenGlory/forgottenglory.github.io/docs/ls3readme.md

 #### "Wabbajack says I'm out of requests."
 Nexus Premium is limited to 2500 downloads in a given 24 hour timeframe.
 Usually this limit resets around 8PM Eastern Time.
 Wait for your limit to reset and you'll be able to proceed.
 Usually this only occurs after attempting to download the list multiple times in a row or when attempting to download multiple lists.

-#### "Rayek's End is reporting something weird during installation."
-Click this link for a workaround: [Rayek's End Workaround](https://github.com/ForgottenGlory/Living-Skyrim-2/issues/69#issuecomment-643644342) This is usually caused by having a language other than English installed on your system.

 #### "Can I pause the installation?"
 Yes, just close Wabbajack.
 When you start the installation process again it will pick up from where it left off.

 #### "Can I delete the downloads folder after installing?"
-Yes, but remember that if you need to update the list you will have to download all of the mods again.
+Yes, but remember that if you need to update the list you will have to download all of the mods that have updated again.

 #### "The LS2 DynDOLOD Output fails to download."
 You'll need to download this manually and put it in your downloads folder.
 The mirror for this file can be found here: [LS2 DynDOLOD 2.4.0](https://drive.google.com/file/d/1tSWvQiXIHqgngYmoW5eUHQFerUsOP7Wo/view?usp=sharing)